mouxdesign/bitcoinresearch/_posts/2024-07-01-designing-a-home-studio-that-reflects-your-lifestyle-and-boosts-productivity.md

 - Job-related concerns: 1 response (17%)
 - Not applicable: 1 response (17%)

-What's really stopping people: The biggest barrier is confidence.
+The biggest barrier is confidence.
 People don't trust it or understand how to use it.
 One person wants training in Portuguese, showing language barriers.
 Another worries about their job safety.
 Someone in Madagascar points out you can't buy basic things like food or plane tickets with it there.
 The barriers are more about education and practical use than the technology itself.

 How do you turn bitcoin back into regular money?
 Response Count: 6 responses
-Most people are lost:
-Don't know how: 2 responses (33%)
+- Don't know how: 2 responses (33%)
-Use exchanges: 1 response (17%)
+- Use exchanges: 1 response (17%)
-Physical OTC shops: 1 response (17%)
+- Physical OTC shops: 1 response (17%)
-Other/unclear methods: 2 responses (33%)
+- Other/unclear methods: 2 responses (33%)

 Many people are completely lost about how to convert bitcoin to regular money.
 This is a huge practical barrier.
 The people who do know mention exchanges or physical shops where you can trade in person.
-This shows a big knowledge gap about basic Bitcoin operations that keeps people from using it.
+This shows a big knowledge gap about basic bitcoin operations that keeps people from using it.

 What would the perfect activist money tool look like?
 Response Count: 9 responses